 Net Position: Our analysis focuses on the net position (Table 1) and changes in net position (Table 2) for the Agency's governmental and business-type activities.
 The Agency's net position is made up of three components: invested in capital assets, restricted net position, and unrestricted net position.
 Restricted net position is subject to constraints that are either externally imposed by outside agencies, for example banks or grant agencies, or imposed by law through constitutional provisions or enabling legislation.
-The capital assets reflected within Table 1 are stated net of accumulated depreciation.
-Net position for fiscal year ended June 30, 2017 was \$53,082, an increase of \$30,318 from June 30, 2016.
+The increase in net position is due to higher collections of property taxes within the urban renewal district boundaries.
+The entirely of net position is legally restricted for future Urban Renewal projects.